 FibroGen, Inc. Investors: Last Days to Participate Actively in the Class Action Lawsuit; Portnoy Law Firm

-/EIN News/ -- LOS ANGELES, April 21, 2021 (GLOBE NEWSWIRE) -- Investors with losses are encouraged to contact the firm before June 11, 2021; click here to submit trade information
+/EIN News/ -- Investors with losses are encouraged to contact the firm before June 11, 2021; click here to submit trade information

 Investors are encouraged to contact attorney Lesley F. Portnoy, to determine eligibility to participate in this action, by phone 310-692-8883 or email, or click here to join the case.